 City of Geneva

 Green spaces make up nearly 20% of the territory of the City of Geneva.
-It includes the animal park in Bois-de-la-Bâtie, which participates in the conservation of local species and foster contact between the urban population and the fauna of the region.
-The City of Geneva is implementing various practices to develop biodiversity in the urban environment, from green space management, to the creation of environments favorable to indigenous flora and fauna and the elimination of pesticides.
+It includes the animal park in Bois-de-la-Bâtie, which participates in the conservation of local species and fosters contact between the urban population and the fauna of the region.
+The City of Geneva is implementing various practices to develop biodiversity in the urban environment, from green space management to the creation of environments favourable to indigenous flora and fauna and the elimination of pesticides.

 Conservatory and Botanical Garden

-Faune Genève is a non-profit association aiming at protecting and raising awareness on the fauna of Geneva.
+Faune Genève is a non-profit association aiming at protecting and raising awareness of the fauna of Geneva.
 Its website is an official platform for naturalists and wildlife observers in the region.

 Museum of Natural History

 With nearly 15 million specimens, the Museum‘s collection is the largest natural history museum in Switzerland, and among the most important in charge of natural science collections.

 Pro Natura is the oldest nature preservation organization in Switzerland, with several protected sites with important wildlife such as the Centre Nature Vallon de l’Allondon and the Centre Nature de la Pointe à la Bise in Geneva.